An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Motivation

 As discussed above, the existing CGRA compilation approaches either lack support for CDFG mapping or exhibit runtime inefficiencies~\cite{control_plane, riptide, pc_control_mapping}: reconfiguration-based methods incur instruction and data reconfiguration overhead during basic block transitions, while the existing PC-based method does not exploit loop-level parallelism.
 Driven by these limitations, we propose the development of an end-to-end compilation framework designed to address the following challenges:

-\textbf{\textit{Challenge 1: The compiler must handle diverse applications with low hardware complexity for control flow management.}} A general-purpose compiler should support CDFG mapping to accommodate general control flows instead of being restricted to a single DFG.
-State-of-the-art approaches that implement this requirement do so with dedicated CGRA control modules that handle reconfiguration and data propagation across BBs, which incur timing penalties and area cost ~\cite{control_plane}.
+\textbf{\textit{Challenge 1: The compiler must handle diverse applications with low hardware complexity for control flow management.}} A general-purpose compiler should support CDFG mapping to accommodate general control flows, including divergent branches and imperfect loops, {while respecting practical architectural constraints, in particular the instruction memory capacity of each PE.} State-of-the-art approaches that implement this requirement with dedicated CGRA control modules that handle reconfiguration and data propagation across BBs, incurring timing penalties and area cost ~\cite{control_plane}.
 Compiler-based approaches can dramatically reduce both overheads, as they rely on simple program counter manipulations at run-time to handle branches{~\cite{pc_control1}}.
 However, such a strategy has only been considered for a simple control structure, such as branching to the entry point of a control-free loop.
 We show that, by applying liveness analysis to basic blocks to track values propagated across them, compiler-based compilation can handle complex CDFGs with nested loops and divergent branches.